 This article will give a brief overview of how to use the tools in Crelate to help with your EEOC and OFCCP compliance tracking.
 This is a Business feature that helps collect, view and report on your compliance data.

-As an Admin, go to Settings > Show Advanced Settings > Compliance Tracking
+As an Admin, go to Settings > Compliance > Compliance Tracking

 Toggle the switch to highlight the setting Enable EEOC on.